 The classes and files created for this demo are shown below.

-Create one spring boot project from SPRING INITIALIZR site with Web Services dependency only.
-After selecting the dependency and giving the proper maven GAV coordinates, download project in zipped format.
-Unzip and then import project in eclipse as maven project.
+Create one spring boot project from Spring Initializr site with Web Services dependency only.
+After selecting the dependency and giving the proper maven GAV coordinates, download the project in zipped format.
+Unzip and then import the project in Eclipse as a maven project./co

 <dependency>